chronotruck/vue-ctk-date-time-picker/README.md

 You can use this feature for translate the shortcuts

 When you set `isSelected` to true, the shortcut is selected by default

+(11) disabled-weekly : Days of the week which are disabled every week, in Array format with day index, Sunday as 0 and Saturday as 6: `[0,4,6]`

 # Events API